 Along with significant cellar time working for Cakebread Ted also worked for the northern most physical winery in the Napa Valley, Storybook Mountain (excellent Zinfandel producers).
 Along with other young area winemakers Ted has a plethora of International experience ranging from work at Passing Clouds in Australia, Rupert & Rothschild in South Africa, and Chateau du Seuil in Bordeaux.

-Ted was recently head winemaker at the Cabernet house of the Pina brothers and continues to consult for small wineries including Trahan.
+Ted was more recently head winemaker at the well regarded Cabernet house in Rutherford (Pina Napa Valley) and continues to consult for select small wineries including Phifer Pavitt.
 Today he runs Olabisi almost single handedly.
 Its always refreshing to find a non last name, name of a winery and this one is quite unique.
 The name “Olabisi” is an African girls name which means “joy multiplied”.
-Take that as you may, but keep that meaning in the back of your mind as you try his rich, layered fruit driven wines.
+Take that as you may, but keep that meaning in the back of your mind as you try his rich, layered yet balanced fruit driven wines.

 Ted’s philosophy is to keep a hands off approach as much as possible to wine making with the thinking that the more you manipulate a wine the more chances for flaws to enter the wine.
 His vineyard sources change depending on the year and so do the varietals.

 Olabisi sources from a variety of vineyards both in the Napa area and from other nearby counties.
 He uses a barrel aging program of French Oak and all the wine is made in Napa.
 We recently had the opportunity to barrel taste many of his upcoming vintages, some were still in fermentation including the 2007 Beckstoffer sourced Chardonnay from Mendocino County.
 As a result, this wine was not yet dry but already showed a richness and depth of flavor.